sateffen/disuware/README.md

 **Example**: disuware run myconfig.json

+### list <configFile>

+**Description**: Loads given config file and lists all corresponding modules.
+The list can be costumized by options.

+**Example**: disuware list myconfig.json

+**Option: -l, --linked**: Attempts to link the modules.
+This might fail, if not all necessary modules exist.

+**Option: -d, --dependencies**: Prints the dependencies of the modules as well.

 ## What does it do (short story)

 In short, disuware is a CLI tool for starting nodejs applications, which are built